Adrien Agreste: Popularity and merchandise

 Paul Marciano, the chairman and chief creative officer of Guess, said that the viewers' understanding of Adrien's relationship with Marinette and their superhero alter egos make this series "intriguing".
 A life-size wax statue portraying Cat Noir has been displayed at the Musée Grévin.
 He has been depicted on buses and billboards.
 A Snapchat filter inspired by Cat Noir has been developed.
 Cosplays of Adrien have been created, both as his civilian self, and under his superhero identity.
 Meet-and-greet sessions containing Cat Noir have taken place, including at a theme park.
 He has served as inspiration for face painting, for indoor playgrounds, and for a Christmas event.

 Several pieces of merchandise based on Adrien's civilian and superhero forms have been produced, such as action figures.
 Toys inspired by him have been created, including Kinder Surprise toys.
-Figurines depicting Cat Noir have been launched by Burger King, and by Funko.
-Pez candy dispensers portraying him have been developed.
-Clothing items and accessories based on Adrien have been produced.
-Stickers inspired by him have been created.
+Figurines portraying Cat Noir have been launched by Burger King, and by Funko.
+McDonald's has released Happy Meals inspired by Adrien.
+Danone products depicting Cat Noir have been developed.
+Clothing items and accessories based on Adrien have been created.
+Stickers inspired by him have been produced.
 Masks based on Cat Noir have been released.
 Items depicting Cat Noir alongside Ladybug have been launched, such as school-related items, and beach-related items.
-Sweets inspired by him have been invented.
+Sweets inspired by him have been invented, including Pez candy dispensers.
 A game based on Cat Noir and other Miraculous characters has been developed.
 Other products inspired by him have also been created.